 Inspirational Women in Business

-Women in business continue to be the shining light in the current market.
+Women-owned businesses continue to be the shining light in the current market.
 According to the Center for Women's Business Research, female entrepreneurs generate $2.3 trillion to the American economy and employ more than 18 million people.

 There are many examples of women in business success stories but we did not have to dig deep to find the truly inspirational female business leaders.
 The following women in business have overcome great odds and serve as a beacon for all those to follow.